THE VFA PIONEER HISTORIES PROJECT

 JW: And you retired after that?

 NS: I did.
 I was there for about 20 years, and then I retired.
-Since then, my activist activities have been limited to sending money and writing postcards to turn up Democratic vote.
+Since then, my activism has been limited to sending money and writing postcards to turn out the Democratic vote.

 JW: How would you say your involvement in the ‘70s, in the Second Wave, affected your personality?
 We hear how it affected you professionally, but how did it affect your private life?